 Direct instruction is probably one of the most common ways of teaching in the classroom.
 This model is useful for delivering large amounts of information to students.
-It is particular useful for stimulating lower-level thinking and can serve as a foundation for going into more complex thinking in the future.
+It is particularly useful for stimulating lower-level thinking and can serve as a foundation for going into more complex thinking in the future.
 There are six steps to direct instruction which are…

 - Review of prior knowledge needed for the current lesson

 - Connect yesterday’s learning with today’s